Do things differently, but limit your risks.

 So let’s talk about the biggest risk a creative person may deal with: Quitting your day job and depending on your creativity to pay the bills.

-The desired outcome is to actually have enough money to pay the bills–the risk is having the math not work in your favor.
+The desired outcome is to actually have enough money to pay the bills, the risk is having the math not work in your favor.
 I’ve had a lot of people tell me this is their goal.
-It’s a great goal to have–but does your day job need to be abandoned in the beginning of your journey?
-Or can you wait until you make enough progress with your dreams so that you can transition slowly from stable paycheck to dependable entrepreneurship?
+It’s a great goal to have–but does your day job need to be abandoned at the beginning of your journey?
+Or can you wait until you make enough progress with your dreams so that you can transition slowly from a stable paycheck to dependable entrepreneurship?

 Can you make the numbers work?